G.C.D. High School, Rayagada

 Govind Chandra Dev (Zilla) High School, better known as G.C.D.
 High School or G.C.D.
 (Zilla) High School, Rayagada, is one of the oldest high schools of the Rayagada district in the Indian state of Odisha.
 The school is named after Govind Chandra Dev Thataraja Bahadur.
-It is one among the 17 recognized high schools of the Rayagada district.
+It is among the 17 recognized high schools of the Rayagada district.

 History

 The school was established in 1938.
-During pre-independence period, the district board at Koraput (with the collector and agent as its president) upgraded the higher elementary school at Rayagada to a middle school in 1938.
+During the pre-independence period, the district board at Koraput (with the collector and agent as its president) upgraded the higher elementary school at Rayagada to a middle school in 1938.

 The school was a pioneer in the education field in the undivided Koraput district.
-It is an Oriya medium school affiliated to the Board of Secondary Education, Odisha under the State Government of Odisha.
+It is an Oriya-medium school affiliated to the Board of Secondary Education, Odisha under the State Government of Odisha.
 The school maintains an Eco-Club.